rust-lang/rust/CONTRIBUTING.md

 There are two synchronization directions: `subtree push` and `subtree pull`.

 ```
-git subtree push -P src/tools/clippy https://github.com/rust-lang/rust-clippy.git
+git subtree push -P src/tools/clippy git@github.com:your-github-name/rust-clippy rustup
 ```

 takes all the changes that
-happened to the copy in this repo and creates commits on the remote repo that match the local changes (so every local commit that touched the subtree causes a commit on the remote repo).
+happened to the copy in this repo and creates commits on the remote repo that match the local changes.
+Every local commit that touched the subtree causes a commit on the remote repo, but is modified to move the files from the specified directory to the tool repo root.

+Make sure to not pick the `master` branch, so you can open a normal PR to the tool to merge that subrepo push.

 ```
-git subtree pull -P src/tools/clippy https://github.com/rust-lang/rust-clippy.git
+git subtree pull -P src/tools/clippy https://github.com/rust-lang/rust-clippy master
 ```

-takes all changes since the last `subtree pull` from the clippy repo and adds these commits to the rustc repo + a merge commit with the existing changes.
+takes all changes since the last `subtree pull` from the tool repo repo and adds these commits to the rustc repo + a merge commit that moves the tool changes into the specified directory in the rust repository.

-It is recommended that you always do a push before a pull, so that the merge works without conflicts.
+It is recommended that you always do a push first and get that merged to the tool master branch.
+Then, when you do a pull, the merge works without conflicts.
 While definitely possible to resolve conflicts during a pull, you may have to redo the conflict resolution if your PR doesn't get merged fast enough and there are new conflicts.
 Do not try to rebase the result of a `git subtree pull`, rebasing merge commits is a bad idea in general.